kingsofcoms/belfort/README.md

 Introduction
 -
 Belfort is a *binary options* trading robot that uses *binarysignalsapp* to predict price movements at confidence intervals, and execute options.
-It was programmed to work with the [IQ Option binary options trading platform](https://www.iqoption.com).
+It was programmed to work with [The Binary.com API](http://developers.binary.com/api).

 License
 -